 - We should be serving the Lord physically and financially, with our strength, time and money

 - She was near Christ in His hour of need – We are also in a time of urgency.
 The harvest is ripe, and the workers are few.

 - She followed to be informed about where the body was laid. – Are you informed about the needs around you?

 - She rose early, anxious to serve the Lord.

 - She was available to receive His message – You aren’t available if you are so busy that you never stop to meditate on the things of the Lord or listen to that still, small voice.
 You aren’t available if you never open God’s Word.

 - Mary recognized the Master’s voice.
 My sheep know my voice.

-- Carried His message
+- She carried His message to his disciples.

 - Compassionate, observant, prepared